Virtually everyone knows that fishing plastic worms have become one of the most effective techniques ever created.

 An Unconventional Way to Fish Plastic Trout Worms

 Sometimes the simplest of fishing is the most rewarding.
 There are some secrets to fishing plastic worms.

-By far my most productive and underutilized fishing technique uses a weightless wacky rigged plastic worm with an appropriate rod and reel.
+By far my most productive and underutilized fishing technique uses a weightless wacky rigged plastic worm with an appropriate rod, reel, and trout hooks.
 This type of fishing is known as finesse fishing.

 3) Fluorocarbon fishing line 6-8 lbs, usually with low memory is critical to success!
 Fluorocarbon sinks while monofilament tends to float, negatively affecting the presentation.

 4) A 6’ medium action spinning rod and reel with a sensitive tip and a strong backbone is important.
 A rod that is too floppy will not cast the light weight plastic fishing worms well.

 5) Small split shot (optional) rarely used, when the current or wind is strong, or when fishing very deep water.